Connaught Club’s Privacy Notice for members

 16. Data protection officer

 16.1 We have not appointed a data protection officer (DPO).
-If you have any questions about this privacy notice or how we handle your personal information, please contact the Club Secretary by email on firstname.lastname@example.org.
+If you have any questions about this privacy notice or how we handle your personal information, please contact Jack Thornborough by email on firstname.lastname@example.org.
+You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues.16.1 We have not appointed a data protection officer (DPO).
+If you have any questions about this privacy notice or how we handle your personal information, please contact Jack Thornborough by email on email@example.com.
 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues.

 |Version Number||Who / Date||Amendment|